-Top 5 Experiences For Getting The Most From College
+Top Five Experiences For Getting The Most From College

-Here are five essential experiences for your college years:
+Here are five essential experiences you’ll want to pursue:

 2. Do Research.
 You can be an English, computer science or philosophy major and participate in undergraduate research at most colleges.
 It is a myth that research is only for science majors.
 When students are surveyed about their most meaningful academic experience during college, the number one experience is research.
 Students learn how to think critically, master a research methodology and either delve into a question of their own or support a faculty member who usually becomes a trusted mentor.
 Some colleges offer stipends for summer or school-year research.
 Many such as Bates College offer the opportunity for a senior research thesis and the possibility of graduating with honors.